Occupation Report ยท Education

 Your personalised plan

-Primary School Teachers score 18/100 on average — but your score depends on seniority, location, and skills.
+Primary School Teachers score 18/100 on average — but yours depends on your seniority, your employer's AI rollout, and how much Marking & Assessment the job actually involves.

 Not a Primary School Teacher?
 Check your own score.